ForrestErickson/Girino-Fork/README.md

 Trigger goes in on D7.
 I have set the comparitor positive refernce to the 1.1V band gap reference.
 I have tested with the 1Khz 0-2Vp-p calibration waveform from my GDS1054B oscilliscope.
 I instremented two more pins to track program flow into the trigger and into the A2D ISRs.
 With the prescaler set on 128, 64, and 32 I get triggering and measurement of samples.
 However with prescale of 16, 8,4 or2 no triggering occoures.
 It looks like the A2D conversion can not happen faster.
-In fact the A2D conversion time seams to be fixed at 17uS.
+The ISR service for the A2D conversion time seams to be fixed at 17uS.
+The conversion at Prescale of 32 is 8.6uS for a sampel time of 15.6uS or about 64KSampes/Sec.
 Waveforms:
 ![traces](CH1offCH2TriggerCH3A2DCH4SqWaveAtPrescale32.png) "Ch1 off, CH2 Trigger, CH3 A2D high during conversion, CH4 Square Wave input.")